ycpcs/fys100-fall2016/assign/assign06.md

 Due Nov 28th by 11:59pm

 # Initial Prototype and Demo
 Provide an initial demo of your installation to the course instructors in class.
-Use this feedback to iterate for your final installation.
+Use this feedback to make any adjustments needed for your final installation.

-Due Dec 6th in class.
+Due Dec 13th in class.

 # Final Presentation and Exhibition
 Provide a final demo and presentation to the instructors and your classmates showing your work.